dakadkart/xyz-documentation/docs/cli/topics/cli.md

 ##### Share a Space

-You can share a space with other users using the `--shared` option.
-If they have an XYZ account, they will be able to read from that space using their own tokens (and any data transfer will be charged to their XYZ account).
+You can share a Space with other users using the `--shared` option.
+If they have an HERE Data Hub account, they will be able to read from that space using their own tokens (and any data transfer will be charged to their HERE Data Hub account).

     here xyz config spaceID --shared true